noble-assets/orbiter/INTEGRATION.md

 </div>

-They are identified by an unique protocol ID:
+They are identified by a unique protocol ID:

 ```go
 type ProtocolID int32